S1mpleyang/ConstructionActionRecognition/README.md

 ```
 The pretrain-weight can be downloaded from [Google disk](https://drive.google.com/file/d/1z5nWkpQxLxXOQn-5K4eQ9riOBWqm-xkz/view?usp=share_link)

+# update

+Our new work ["A teacher–student deep learning strategy for extreme low resolution unsafe action recognition in construction projects"](https://www.sciencedirect.com/science/article/abs/pii/S1474034623004226) is pubilshed in Advanced Engineering Informatics.
+We focus on extramely low resolution action recognition task in construction site using low-resolution CMA dataset.
+You can gain more details in the publish paper.

 # Citation
 If you find our work is helpful, please leave us a star and cite our paper below.
 ```